dvingo/malli/docs/instrument-notes.md

 and now I tried it again with the node.js target and ran into the same problem.
 I killed the node.js process and then restarted it with the shadow-cljs cljs repl still open.
 Then reloaded the file into the cljs REPL and the (m/schema) calls worked.

+Steps:
+1. [] Define a var in a cljs file
+2. [] write a macro, in a clj file, to replace that var
+3. [] invoke that macro in the cljs file with the var in 1.
+4. [] Evaluate the var defined in 1. - see it's value has changed via the macro.
+5. [] Do the same operation for every var in a given namespace.
+6. [] Do the same thing for every var in malli.core/-function-schemas*